ODAS: Open embeddeD Audition System: ODAS

 \subsection{Sound Source Localization (SSL)}

 ODAS exploits the microphone array geometry to perform localization, defined at start-up in a configuration file.
 In addition to the position, the orientation of each microphone also provides useful information when microphones lie in a closed array configuration (e.g., when installed on a robot head or torso).
-In fact, microphones are usually omnidirectional, but they can be partially hidden by some surfaces, which make their orientation relevant.
+While microphones are usually omnidirectional, they can be partially hidden by some surfaces, which make their orientation relevant.
 Localization relies on the Generalized Cross-Correlation with Phase Transform method (GCC-PHAT), computed for each pair of microphones.
 ODAS uses the inverse Fast Fourier Transform (IFFT) to compute the cross-correlation efficiently from the signals in the frequency domain.
 When dealing with small arrays, ODAS can also interpolate the cross-correlation signal to improve localization accuracy and to cope with the TDOA discretization artifact introduced by the IFFT.
-Moreover, the framework also exploits the directivity of microphones to only compute GCC-PHAT between pairs of microphones that can be simultaneously excited by a sound source.
+While some approaches rely on the Head-Related Transfer Function (HRTF) to deal with closed array \cite{nakadai2003applying}, ODAS proposes a simpler model that provides accurate localization and reduce the computational load.
+In fact, the framework exploits the directivity of microphones to only compute GCC-PHAT between pairs of microphones that can be simultaneously excited by the direct propagation path of a sound source.
 To illustrate this, Fig. \ref{fig:localisation_gccphat} shows an 8-microphone closed array, for which it is assumed that all microphones point outside with a field of view of $180^\circ$.
 Because microphones on opposite sides cannot capture simultaneously the sound wave coming from a source around the array, their cross-correlation can be ignored.
 Consequently, ODAS computes GCC-PHAT for the pairs of microphones connected with green lines only.
 With such a closed array configuration, the pairs connected with red lines are ignored as there is no potential direct path for sound waves.
 Therefore, ODAS computes the cross-correlation between $20$ pairs of microphones out of the $28$ possible pairs.
 This simple strategy reduces the cross-correlation computational load by $29\%$ (i.e., $(28-20)/28$).
 With open array configurations, ODAS uses all pairs of microphones because sound waves reach all microphones in such cases.